wompking/carminiteblocks/README.md

 An Anti-Builder checks the blocks around it every second.
 When a Anti-Builder updates, newly placed blocks inside its area of effect will break, and newly broken blocks will be replaced by anti-built blocks. [*(figures 27 and 28*)](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-27)

 Since Anti-Builders check whether the blocks around them change based on their relative postion, when an Anti-Builder is pushed, there is a high chance that a lot of blocks inside the Anti-Builder's radius will break/be replaced with anti-built blocks.
-I'm not sure what this is useful for; perhaps automated bridge making?
-Just don't push Anti-Builders with pistons and you'll be fine.
+This is very useful for, for example, automated tunnel bores, or automated bridge makers.
+Go nuts!

 ## Carminite Tools